 Step 4: Pick a Template

-These type of pins are great for showcasing guides, tips, and recipes.
+These types of pins are great for showcasing guides, tips, and recipes.

 I don’t know if there is any tooler quite as useful as Tailwind for growing your Pinterest account and getting traffic back to your website.
 It’s truly a game-changer.